Hoya macgillivrayi F. M. Bailey

 Bloom Time: Mid-spring to early summer

-Hoya macgillivrayi is a fast-growing root climber and twiner with thick, oval, pointed leaves which are light green and set opposite each other on the twining stems.
+Hoya macgillivrayi is a fast-growing root climber and twiner with thick, oval, pointed leaves that are light green and set opposite each other on the twining stems.
 The flowers are up to 2.4 inches (6 cm) wide on long stalks and are borne in umbels of 6 to 10 flowers that are each connected at a central axis.
 Each flower is a dark burgundy color with five sepals and five petals.
 The stamen are enclosed in the corona.
-The fruit produced are two pairs of follicles that are 10 inches (25 cm) long from which a flat seed is produced that is distributed by the wind.
+The fruit produced is two pairs of follicles that are 10 inches (25 cm) long from which a flat seed is produced that is distributed by the wind.

 How to Grow and Care